persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 .. image:: /user_manual/graphical_interface/data_analysis/dependenceInference_wizard.png
     :align: center

-The windows allows to set up:
+The windows allows one to set up:
   - the groups of variables to test:
       - Select at least two variables of the model (left table):
           - Refer to the estimate of the :ref:`Spearman's matrix <dependenceTab>` in